Washington Nationals owner Ted Lerner dies at 97

 A Nationals spokesperson said Lerner died Sunday of complications from pneumonia at his home in Chevy Chase, Maryland.

-Lerner’s group purchased the Nationals from Major League Baseball in 2006 for $450 million after the team was moved to the U.S. capital from Montreal, where it played for more than three decades as the Expos.
+Lerner’s group purchased the Nationals from Major League Baseball in 2006 for $450 million after the team was moved to the U.S. capital from Montreal.
 He was managing principal owner until ceding that role to son Mark in 2018.

 Under the Lerners’ ownership, the Nationals went from one of baseball’s worst teams in their first several seasons in Washington to World Series champions in 2019.
 The Lerners also are credited with revitalizing the city’s Navy Yard area since Nationals Park opened in 2008.